andrasq/node-qbuffer/Readme.md

 ### buf.read( nbytes [,encoding] )

 Remove and return the next nbytes bytes from the buffer, or null if not that many bytes available.
-If no encoding is specified, returns a Buffer, else returns a string converted using the specified encoding.
+Returns a string converted with the given encoding or specified with setEncoding(), else a Buffer if no encoding is in effect.

 ### buf.peekbytes( nbytes [,encoding] )